Chop, chop 'til he's dead

 Chop off his hand and head..."

 In 1927, Charlotte Hollis (Davis), teenage daughter of Louisiana plantation owner Sam Hollis, is on the verge of running away with a married man, John Mayhew (Bruce Dern).
-Her father is warned, however, and in an ugly confrontation browbeats John into giving up Charlotte.
-John dumps Charlotte at a party hosted by Sam that night, a heartbroken Charlotte runs away sobbing, and it's all very sad... until John is brutally murdered by useen assailant wielding a meat cleaver.
+Her father is forewarned, however, and in an ugly confrontation he browbeats John into giving up Charlotte.
+John dumps Charlotte at a party hosted by Sam that night, a heartbroken Charlotte runs away sobbing, and it's all very sad... until John winds up brutally murdered by an unseen assailant wielding a meat cleaver.

 Skip forward to 1964.
-Charlotte is a weird old lady living in the same old dilapidated Hollis mansion, her only company being her maid/attendant Velma (Agnes Moorehead).
+Charlotte is a weird, old lady living in the same old dilapidated Hollis mansion, her only company being her maid and attendant Velma (Agnes Moorehead).
 No charges were ever brought forth in the Mayhew murder, but everyone assumes Charlotte did it.
-She is facing imminent eviction, however, as the state of Louisiana has made an eminent domain claim and is about to bulldoze her house to build a bridge.
+She is facing imminent eviction, however, as the state of Louisiana has made an eminent domain claim and is preparing to bulldoze her home to build a bridge.
 Her cousin Miriam Deering (de Havilland), Charlotte's last living relative, flies in from Europe to help Charlotte pack up her house, and simple country doctor Drew (Cotten) is on hand to calm down a perpetually jittery Charlotte.
 But strange things start happening in the Hollis mansion, the ghost of John Mayhew starts to appear, and Charlotte's grip on sanity grows increasingly shaky.

-This film boasted an All-Star Cast that included all the actors listed above, as well as Mary Astor (in her last film role) as John's widow, Jewel Mayhew, and a young George Kennedy as a construction foreman.
-It was a Spiritual Successor to What Ever Happened to Baby Jane?, an Aldrich-directed film that also starred Davis, but with de Havilland in place of Joan Crawford—see below.
-De Havilland plays a role that is very very different from the goody-goody heroines that she played in the 1930s and 1940s.
-Meanwhile, the title song afforded 1950s pop superstar Patti Page (of "Tennessee Waltz" and "Doggie in the Window" fame) her last big hit record, right in the middle of the British Invasion.
+This film boasts an All-Star Cast which includes all the actors listed above, as well as Mary Astor (in her last film role) as John's widow, Jewel Mayhew, and a young George Kennedy as a construction foreman.
+It's pretty much a Spiritual Successor to What Ever Happened to Baby Jane?, an Aldrich-directed film that also starred Davis, but with de Havilland in place of Joan Crawford—see below.
+De Havilland plays a role that is very, very different from the goody-goody heroines she portrayed in the 1930s and '40s.
+Meanwhile, the title song afforded 1950s pop superstar Patti Page (of "Tennessee Waltz" and "Doggie in the Window" fame) her last major hit record, right in the middle of The British Invasion.